If you’re looking for the best things to do in Savannah, Georgia, to make your trip the most memorable, you’ve come to the right place!

 Shop on Broughton Street

-When looking for things to do in Savannah, you’ll want to set aside some time to go shopping on Broughton Street.
-This shopping strip features quaint shops like the Paris Market with treasures and decor from around the world and Civvies which features high-quality second-hand clothes with fun features from all different eras.
+This street features quaint shops like the Paris Market with treasures and decor from around the world and Civvies which features high-quality second-hand clothes with fun features from all different eras.

 Explore E. Jones Street and Gaston Street